-Following the approved Citizen Participation Plan, the 2020 CAPER was made available to the public on March 4, 2021.
-A public notice was published in the Sacramento Bee add and share with Larry and posted on SHRA's website prior to update.
+Following the approved Citizen Participation Plan, the 2021 CAPER was made avaliable to the public on March 7, 2022.
+A public notice was published in the Sacramento Hai Van News, Sacramento Observer, Latino Times online, and Russian American media online posted on SHRA's website prior to update.
 No comments were received.